It is important that you read this disclosure

 • Life and disability insurance provided by Medical Life Assurance Society Limited

-• Superannuation investments (including KiwiSaver) provided by Medical Funds Management Limited.
+• Investments (including KiwiSaver) provided by Medical Funds Management Limited.

-We may refer you to one of our external partners for enquiries and advice about lending products (Westpac New Zealand Limited (“Westpac”).
-We do not provide advice in respect of products offered by Westpac.
+We may refer you to one of our external partners for enquiries and advice about lending products (Westpac New Zealand Limited “Westpac”) and specialist premium funding (IQumulate Funding Services Limited “IQumulate”).
+We do not provide advice in respect of products offered by Westpac or IQumulate.

-We cannot provide advice on your existing insurances or investments held elsewhere.
-You will need to consult with your existing provider or an independent adviser if you need advice on products offered by other providers.
+We cannot provide advice on any personal insurance products or investments held elsewhere.
+You will need to consult with your existing provider or an independent adviser if you need advice on these products offered by other providers.

-MAS does not charge fees, expenses, or other amounts for the financial advice provided to its Members, or prospective Members.
+We do not charge fees, expenses, or other amounts for the financial advice provided to its Members, or prospective Members on products manufactured by MAS subsidiary companies.

 Conflicts of interest and incentives